RonitS07/Trading_Agent/deployment.md

-# Free Deployment Guide for Trading_Future
+# Free Deployment Guide for TradePilot

-This guide provides step-by-step instructions for deploying your Trading_Future application for free using popular hosting platforms.
+This guide provides step-by-step instructions for deploying your TradePilot application for free using popular hosting platforms.

 ## Prerequisites